Alexander-Heinz/alexander-heinz.github.io/_posts/2023-10-03-what-I-have-been-up-to.md

 In these store scanner data projects, I got involved in the world of causal inference: Using difference-in-difference methods, and by creating synthetic control groups, the actual effects of changes in store layout or marketing actions could be quantified.

-Since I can not share the actual code with you, I made some kaggle dataset regressions using rstanarm, which you can view [here](https://www.kaggle.com/code/glaswasser/inference-prediction-on-walmart-store-sales-data)
+Since I can not share the actual code with you, I made some kaggle dataset regressions using rstanarm, which you can view [here](https://www.kaggle.com/code/glaswasser/inference-prediction-on-walmart-store-sales-data){:target="_blank"}.

+Other projects involved the creation of web-apps, which involved programming the backend, frontand and deployment.
+The learning curve was very steep, especially when my manager, who created the app and the analysis code for the scanner data projects, left our company.

+By now, things have gotten calmer and I work on my projects with more routine and self-confidence.
+We introduced some new frameworks (gitlab, azure databricks...) and continue to improve our teamwork and codebase.

+Even if the work as a consultant can be stressful at times with ambiguous demands, changing priorities, messy data and short deadlines, I feel like I'm improving my knowledge and skills.

+I hope to find the time to take a breath and reflect like I'm doing now from time to time.
+Cheers.